-Bang Bang Brussels sprouts hype
+Bang Bang Brussel sprouts hype

 When it comes to recipe inspirations or smart ideas in general, then Pinterest is my favorite place to go.
 Some weeks ago I spotted a recipe for “Bang Bang Brussels sprouts” by Lindsay Funston from delish.com that sparked my curiosity.

 I found out that “Bang Bang” stands for a sweet, sour and spicy Asian sauce that is often used for Asian “Bang Bang chicken”.
 Nowadays you’ll find many “Bang Bang recipes” that are based on a sweet, sour and spicy sauce.

 When I finally took the mouth-watering dish out of the oven something very unusual happened.
 I invited my daughter and husband to snack one or two vegetables with me before dinner.
-The result: Overwhelmed by the taste explosion, we ate all the Brussels sprouts right from the sheet pan until nothing was left for dinner;)
+The result: Overwhelmed by the taste explosion, we ate all the little right from the sheet pan until nothing was left for dinner;)

-But first let’s jump into the roasted Brussels sprouts recipe, that will make your family fight over these veggies.Print
+But first let’s jump into this sheet pan recipe, that will make your family fight over these veggies.Print

 - 1 tbsp. extra-virgin olive oil